boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 For the full code to the project see the GitHub repo:
 + [GitHub - boku7/whereami](https://github.com/boku7/whereami)

+I discovered that TrustedSec had already created a BOF for this, and of course they did because they are awesome!
+If you'd like to view their original work you can find it here: [trustedsec/CS-Situational-Awareness-BOF/env](https://github.com/trustedsec/CS-Situational-Awareness-BOF/blob/master/src/SA/env/entry.c)

 ### Our BOF Flow to get the Environment Variables Dynamically in Memory
 Below is the high-level flow & WinDBG commands to map our path from the Thread Environment Block (TEB) to the Environment strings we will ultimately display in our Cobalt Strike interactive beacon console.
 + WinDBG has an awesome feature that allows you to supply it a structure & a memory address while debugging a process, and it will format the values there into the struct you supply.